Creating and managing tournament brackets is important for organizing competitive events like sports tournaments and gaming competitions.

 The group stage is a tournament section where participants are split into groups, often with an equal number of teams or players in each group.
 These groups can be formed through rankings, random selection, or both.

-In each group, every participant competes against each other.
-Points are given based on match results, usually following a point system where teams earn points for wins, draws, and losses.
+In each group, participants compete against each other.
+Points are awarded based on match results, usually using a point system in which teams earn points for wins, draws, and losses.

 The standings in each group depend on the points earned by each participant.
 If there are ties, other factors like goal difference, goals scored, or head-to-head results may be used to rank the teams within the group.